Amicar Side Effects

 Other dosage forms:

-Along with its needed effects, aminocaproic acid (the active ingredient contained in Amicar) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+In addition to its needed effects, some unwanted effects may be caused by aminocaproic acid (the active ingredient contained in Amicar).
+In the event that any of these side effects do occur, they may require medical attention.

-Check with your doctor immediately if any of the following side effects occur while taking aminocaproic acid:Incidence not known
+You should check with your doctor immediately if any of these side effects occur when taking aminocaproic acid:Incidence not known

 - black, tarry stools